Formula One drivers from the United Kingdom: World champions and race winners

-There have been ten Formula One World Drivers' Champions representing the United Kingdom, winning a total of 20 titles between them.
+There have been eleven Formula One World Drivers' Champions representing the United Kingdom, winning a total of 21 titles between them.
 The first British champion was Mike Hawthorn, who in 1958 became only the fourth different person to win the title.
 In the 15 seasons between 1962 and 1976 the title was won by a driver representing the UK nine times: Graham Hill (1962, 1968), Jim Clark (1963, 1965), John Surtees (1964), Jackie Stewart (1969, 1971, 1973), and James Hunt (1976).
 Despite these successes, it wasn't until 2015 that a champion representing the UK retained their title, when Lewis Hamilton achieved this, following on from his victory in 2014.
 Hunt's victory was the last title until 1992, Nigel Mansell's winning season.
 Graham Hill's son Damon won in 1996 before another lengthy period without a world champion representing the UK.
 Lewis Hamilton won by just one point in 2008, with Jenson Button winning the following year, in 2009.
 Lewis Hamilton became the fourth multiple world champion representing the UK when he won his second title in 2014.
+Lando Norris won the title in 2025 by just 2 points.

-The British Grand Prix has been won by twelve drivers representing the UK: Stirling Moss, Peter Collins, Clark, Stewart, Hunt, John Watson, Mansell, Damon Hill, Johnny Herbert, David Coulthard, Lewis Hamilton and Lando Norris who have won the event 26 times between them.
+The British Grand Prix has been won by twelve drivers representing the UK: Stirling Moss, Peter Collins, Clark, Stewart, Hunt, John Watson, Mansell, Damon Hill, Johnny Herbert, David Coulthard, Hamilton and Norris who have won the event 26 times between them.
 Nine other men representing the UK have also won Formula One races, but never the British Grand Prix.
 These are Hawthorn, Tony Brooks, Innes Ireland, Graham Hill, Surtees, Peter Gethin, Eddie Irvine, Button and George Russell.